menglishca/keyin-course-notes/content/databases/course-notes/week-07/using-pg/_index.md

   - Allows one query to run at a time
   - Each query uses the same connection
 - **Pool**
-  - Creates a set of resuable connections and distributes them amongst incoming queries
+  - Creates a set of resuable connections and distributes the incoming queries amongst the connections
   - Allows for multiple queries to be handled simultaneously
-  - Avoids the overhead of trying to start and stop multiple clients to handle multiple requests
+  - Avoids the overhead of trying to start and stop multiple connections to handle multiple requests
 - For a web backend, you might be dealing with many, many requests at once.
-Making the `pg` pool the ideal solution
+Making the `Pool` the ideal solution